9

 Your Thoughts on Giving Back and Budgeting

-Do you include charity in your monthly budget?
-Do you support specific charities?
+Do you include a charity in your monthly budget?
+Which specific charities do you enjoy supporting?
+Why?